Don't let your child fall behind.

-Dedicating 30 to 60 minutes a day is all that is required for your child to read within 75 days on a firm level.
+Whilst we cannot guarantee your child will master the skills in 75 days, we can give you the core strategies you will need to support your child in becoming a reader.
 Bring this engaging, easy-to-follow resource to your home and build the learning bond between just you and your child.
 Give your child the phonics skills they need to be successful readers.
-Do not wait for school districts to solve schooling options for your children, gain a head start on reading now!

-If you have any questions in relation to this course, please contact us at email@example.com.
+If you have any questions in relation to this course, or would like to purchase more than one seat, please contact us at email@example.com.

 The first stage of ‘becoming a reader’ usually begins in kindergarten or grade 1.
 This is when children begin to learn the relationships between letters and sounds, how sounds are put together to form words, and how words can be used to form sentences.